JMontagu/Xero-Scripts/README.md

 #### After:
 <img width='1000' alt="screen shot 2016-10-08 at 4 04 36 pm" src="https://cloud.githubusercontent.com/assets/567825/19213977/0c6be07a-8d71-11e6-9d7d-2feebf7a2600.png">

-## BankRec Auto-Match
-Automatically searches BankRec matches by the transaction text.
-If a known international transaction is found, such as Amazon, 'Show [Currency] items only' is also automatically un-checked.

-<a href="https://github.com/JMontagu/Xero-Scripts/raw/master/xero-bankrec-helper.user.js" download>Install BankRec auto-match</a>

 # Use
 To use, install the script as a bookmarklet, then simply click the bookmark when you want to enable.